157 Charing Cross Road,

 The Astoria Theatre was the first of a small chain of Astoria theatre’s in and around London built for Arthur Segal.
 In 1928 it was taken over by General Theatres Corporation, who were taken over 2 months later by Gaumont Theatres.
 By the late-1930’s it was operating as a weekly-change cinema, screening concurrently with the Metropole Cinema, Victoria or the New Victoria Cinema, Victoria (both Gaumont operated cinemas).
 The Astoria Theatre was closed at the height of the London Blitz from mid-September to 4th November 1940.
 By 1948, it was playing weekly releases that were on the ABC cinema chain, concurrent with the Tivoli Cinema on the Strand.

 It became a first-run West End cinema from 6th December 1956 sharing screenings of the Dean Martin & Jerry Lewis comedy “Hollywood or Bust” with five other Rank Organision cinemas in the West End.
-It was modernized in early-1957 and became a Roadshow theatre with seating for 1,357, opening on 2nd July 1957 with the 70mm presentation of “Around the World in 80 Days”, the World Premiere of “Solomon & Sheba” on 27th October 1959 and “The Alamo” from 27th October 1960.
+It was modernized in early-1957 and became a Roadshow theatre with seating for 1,357, opening on 2nd July 1957 with “Around the World in 80 Days”, followed by the World Premiere of “Solomon & Sheba” on 27th October 1959 and “The Alamo” from 27th October 1960.
 Seating was reduced then from 1,650 to 1,121.
 The 70mm roadshow presentation of “West Side Story” broke all advance ticket sales at the Astoria during January-March 1962.
 The Astoria Theatre hosted a Royal World Premiere of “Fall of the Roman Empire” on 24th March 1964, and it was redecorated especially for this film in a Roman/Italian Renaisance style.
 In 1965, 70mm presentations of “Those Magnificent Men in Their Flying Machines” has a roadshow run which was followed by a Royal Premiere of “The Agony and the Ecstasy” on 27th October 1965 which also had a roadshow run presented in Todd-AO.